Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 no this is the first time

-I ready to blindly follow the orders of high command just like i learnd
+I ready to blindly follow the orders of high command just like i learned at helldiver training

+I hope to help superearth